 This is a simple yet moving ceremony where the couple exchange two roses symbolising the giving and receiving of their love for each other.
 The roses can be given to the couple by members of their family, friends or even the Registrar.

-An example of the wording can be found here [link to be updated], however the wording can be tailored by you for a more personal touch.
+An example of the wording can be found using google to search for “Rose ceremonies for a Civil Ceremony”, however the wording can be tailored by you for a more personal touch.

 A Unity Candle Ceremony